• Skip to primary navigation

 📝 Variations and Substitutions

-• Make dairy-free: Substitute plant-based/vegan cream and butter.
+• Make dairy-free: Substitute dairy free heavy cream and butter to go dairy-free.

-• Spicy: Add ½ teaspoon of red pepper flakes for a pop of heat.
+• Spicy pasta: Add ½ teaspoon of red pepper flakes for a pop of heat.

 • Add veggies.
 Add 1 cup of chopped veggies for added nutrition.
-Asparagus, mushrooms, or peas would all work well.
+Sauteed asparagus or mushrooms would work well.

 Distribute pasta evenly over 4 plates and place scallops on top (divided evenly as well).
 Sprinkle fresh lemon juice over pasta and garnish with fresh parsley.